Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Our method: GREEDA

 The partial solution is extended by adding matched vertices $ i\in V^{k+1}, i S\in E $ to their assigned cliques $ \{i\}\cup S \in \SQ'$.
 If a vertex $ i\in V^{k+1} $ is unmatched, \ie, $ \forall j S\in E: j\neq i $, it is added as a singleton $ \{i\}\in\SQ' $.
 If a clique $ S\in\SQ $ is unmatched, \ie, $ \forall i T\in E: S\neq T $, it remains unchanged $ S\in\SQ' $.
 We denote the (partial) solution resulting from this \emph{merge} as $ \SQ'=\merge( V^{k+1}, \SQ; E) $.

-\cref{alg:construction} has five notable properties: \begin{enumerate} \item It is randomized \wrt the object ordering. \item It guarantees cycle-consistency. \item It is independent of the cost order. \item It is parameter-free \wrt the number of cliques. \item It scales linearly in the number of objects $ d\in\BN_{\geq3} $. \end{enumerate} Following the GRASP paradigm \cite{feo1995greedy}, the randomization can be exploited by running the algorithm multiple times (in parallel) and keeping the best solution.
-Cycle consistency is guaranteed as the extension procedure preserves the clique structure of the multi-matching $E$.
-The quadratic costs from Eq. \eqref{eq:basic-costs} apply directly to Multi-LAPs and straightforwardly generalize to \emph{higher orders}.
-Hence, \emph{plug-\&-play} of pairwise GM solvers enables \cref{alg:construction} to address MGM for all cost orders.
-At any stage, the number of cliques is canonically determined through each (partial) partition.
-Therefore, contrary to many other methods, \eg, \cite{chen2014near,bernard2019synchronisation}, its \emph{implicit} definition through the costs of not matching a vertex suffices.
-Additionally, \cref{alg:construction} only requires the solution of $ d-1 $ GM problems.

-\Subsubsection{Extensions and Parallelization.} We propose two extensions of \cref{alg:construction}: \emph{Incremental} and \emph{parallel} construction. \Paragraph{Incremental construction} addresses the problem of \emph{error propagation}.
+\cref{alg:construction} has six notable properties: (1) It guarantees cycle consistency.
+(2) It can use virtually any GM solver as a black-box.
+(3) It is independent of the cost order and thus applicable to higher-order problems as long as the underlying GM solver is applicable.
+(4) It is parameter-free \wrt the number of cliques.
+(5) It scales linearly in the number of objects $ d\in\BN_{\geq3} $.
+(6) It is randomized, hence the best solution from its multiple parallel runs can be kept.\\ \Subsubsection{Extensions and parallelization.} We propose two extensions of \cref{alg:construction}: \emph{Incremental} and \emph{parallel} construction. \Paragraph{Incremental construction} addresses the problem of \emph{error propagation}.
 Errors during early matchings ``propagate'' along the chain of pairwise problems, sway later matchings, and worsen the final solution.
 Because MGM problems' restrictions to object subsets are again MGM problems, we propose to weaken such propagations by using a \emph{better} (but potentially more expensive) \emph{multi-matching solver} for the first $ s\in[d] $ objects $ [s] $.

 \Paragraph{Parallel construction} improves the linear scaling \wrt the number of objects.
 It generalizes the chain of pairwise problems to \emph{binary trees}, specifically \emph{leaf-labeled, ordered, binary trees} with \emph{leaf label set} $ [d] $.
 Leaf labels associate leaves with objects.
 Each tree vertex corresponds to a (partial) solution $ \SQ\in\BQ^{D} $ matching its descendant leaves $ D\subseteq[d] $.
 In analogy to the basic variant, a tree vertex's (partial) solution is obtained by first solving a GM problem that matches the cliques of its children $ \SA\in\BQ^{D_A}$, $\SB\in\BQ^{D_B} $ and then merging matched cliques.
 Pairwise costs $ C^{\SA,\SB}_{IS,JT},I,J\in\SA,S,T\in\SB $, are again obtained by summing costs of a clique's individual elements,